Qinyuehu/scotted/_posts/2014-09-29-nicstat-patched-for-EC2.md

 reported an interface speed of 1.410Gbps when ethtool reports a 10Gbps interface for c3.4xl - the instance type I was running this on.

-Strange, but since nicstat has a -S option where the bandwidth can be overriden, no problem.
+Strange, but since nicstat has a -S option where the bandwidth can be overridden, no problem.
 So I tried that - using measured bandwidth from iperf, but that didn't work either and nicstat kept reporting a 1.410Gbps rate.